Daniel-Heo/realtrans/README.md

   - When translating, the PC has the function of translating from its own computer to AI, and the API sends voice-recognized text through the API KEY of an external cloud service and receives and displays the translated text.
   - If your computer's performance is slow, activate only voice recognition and use an external API for translation to reduce the load on your computer.
   - The summary sends the contents of the text window to OpenAI using the API KEY, receives the summarized results, and displays them.
 Because OpenAI response is slow, there may be a lot of waiting time when processing a large amount of data.
+  - If you select speaker for the voice input in the settings, voice input will be received from the speaker output.
+If you select mic, input will be received from the microphone.
+  - The processing method of the settings is cuda float16 by default.
+If an error occurs with an old nvidia graphics card, try using cuda float32.
+If you are running it on a CPU, use the small version.

 * It is recommended to run runTransWin.py once when running for the first time.
 The model download status may not appear in Windows programs.
 *Model downloading may take a long time.
 (Usually it takes about 10 minutes for small, 30 minutes for medium, and 1 hour for large.
 If the network conditions are bad, it may take twice as long.)